Ms. Tina Defends Beyoncé After She’s Obliterated Over ‘Lack Of’ #EndSARS Activism–‘It Is Disgusting!’

 “I’m calling on Beyoncé and her team, the same way they used their platform… to elevate and to show the world that Black is King and how beautiful Afrobeat and Africa our culture is,” said Tiwa.
 “I want them to please use their voice and their platform right because the same country that birth this genre is on fire right now.”

-Fast-forward to the present day, and Bey’s mom is clapping back at Bey critics in a series of IG posts.
+Fast-forward to the present day, and Bey’s mom is clapping back at Bey critics who in a series of IG posts.

 After at first explaining that she’s personally well aware of the brutality and abuse the Nigerian people have endured by law enforcement, Ms. Tina noted that her own family is expected to “take as much abuse from the haters as they choose to put on them.”